 A sneak peak of what’s to come

 For the next few weeks, our editors will let you in on their techniques for more flexible, more exciting home cooking.
 From our favorite 5-ingredient dinners, to all the ways you can cook and enjoy potatoes, to building the perfect grilled cheese or making weeknight pasta like an Italian—there’s no shortage of ideas for how to make better use of your pantry items.
 Of course, there are new recipes from the test kitchen, too: cacio e pepe (the ultimate pantry meal), chana masala, one-bite popcorn balls, a new chicken casserole, and more.

 Have a great pantry recipe of your own to share?
-Send it to us at email@example.com.
+Upload it to our app to share it with the community.
 Happy cooking!